 TDL channel models are very simple and extensively used in RAN4 demodulation and CSI testing.

-Multi-cluster TDL models builds on top of the well-known and well-aligned legacy TDL models, and should therefore be easy to take into use by RAN4.
+Multi-cluster TDL models builds on top of the well-known and well-aligned legacy TDL models.

-Legacy TDL correlation models introduce strong spatial selectivity so that higher transmission ranks are either infeasible or require unreasonably high SNR or low MCS.
+Legacy TDL correlation models and related correlation derivation models introduce strong spatial selectivity so that higher transmission ranks are either infeasible or require unreasonably high SNR or low MCS.

-The multi-cluster TDL model breaks the spatial limitations of the underlying spatially correlated legacy TDL model so that higher ranks can be supported.
+The multi-cluster TDL model reduces the spatial limitations of the underlying spatially correlated legacy TDL model so that higher ranks can be supported.

 The multi-cluster TDL model does not alter the Doppler spread or the frequency selectivity of the underlying legacy TDL model.

-The multi-cluster TDL model can be configured by a handful of beam-steering parameters to match various desired test cases and features.
+The multi-cluster TDL model can be configured using a limited number of beam-steering parameters to match desired test behaviour.
+The steered beam directions and the relative beam power offsets are artificially configured.

 6.3.2.1 Property 1